Taxation in Finland: State income tax

-The other credits are first subtracted from the gross tax before deducting the earned income tax credit (työtulovähennys).
+The other credits are first subtracted from the gross tax, then the earned income tax credit (työtulovähennys) is deducted.
 If there is any earned income tax credit left after deducting it from the gross state income tax, the remainder is subtracted from the gross municipal tax, gross health insurance medical expenses contribution, and gross church tax, proportionally.

 Municipal tax

 The following contributions are deducted from the gross income before determining the net income subject to the municipal tax: